 Consultations are free, and you have nothing to lose by making an appointment and coming in and speaking with Mr. Young or a member of his very qualified staff on a matter of this type.
 Below are links to the N.Y.S.
 Penal Laws for your review of any crimes of this nature charged against your or a loved one.

 Aggravated harassment charges are routinely based on the statements of an adversary, former lover, spouse, co-workers or neighbor.
 However, many simple conversations discussions or arguments are routinely elevated to a criminal charge.
 The allegation then becomes that you were.
 Intentionally threatening, harassing, or annoying another individual.
 This can be elevated if the complainant or person making the charge against you claims it was based upon his or her gender, religion, age, disability, or sexual orientation.
 This can result in you being charged with a crime even possibly a misdemeanor.
 You should never speak with anyone other than your lawyer if you believe or suspect someone is trying to lodge a criminal complaint of aggravated harassment against you.
 You must protect your rights and your liberty.
 Speaking with law enforcement will only result in your being arrested.
 LET YOUR LAWYER DO ALL THE TALKING.
-Here at Young & Young, LLP we have handled thousands of these cases with excellent results for our clients.
+Here at Young & Associates, we have handled thousands of these cases with excellent results for our clients.
 Richard W. Young is a retired NYPD Sergeant and knows the tactics used by police to incriminate you.
 The police will only record statements which will only hurt you and routinely omit statements which clear you.
 We with our expert experience in aggravated harassment can provide you with a solid defense, ensuring that you are not unjustly charged with a crime.